"I've wanted to teach since I was born," she said.

 She said that she would like to one day teach at the secondary level in order to have a more in-depth interaction with her students, which she would not get in the elementary setting.
 She is currently in an art classroom at Regis Middle School.

-Whenever she is in a particular art class, Till tends to become enthralled with that particular style.
+Whenever she is in a particular art class, Kate tends to become enthralled with that particular style.
 When the semester ends and new classes start, she starts to really enjoy that type of art.

 She created the pig, which she refers to as Angry Pig, during the fall and spring semesters and finished just in time for it to be showcased in Mount Mercy’s Summer Art Student Exhibit.

-“I bought a suit and tie at Goodwill, and filled the mannequin with cement so it could stand free of supports,” Till said.
+“I bought a suit and tie at Goodwill, and filled the mannequin with cement so it could stand free of supports,” she said.
 “I then used epoxy to attach the head to the body.
 I built stronger shoulders onto the mannequin with wire and stuffing, and gave him a napkin pocket square.”

-Till was reading George Orwell’s “Animal Farm” at the time of Angry Pig’s creation.
+Kate was reading George Orwell’s “Animal Farm” at the time of Angry Pig’s creation.
 She based the pig off of the bad-guy character Napolean.

-“I think that anyone can prescribe their own (meaning),” Till said.
+“I think that anyone can prescribe their own (meaning),” she said.
 “He started as a literary character for me, then grew into a symbol for business in education.
 My four-year-old goddaughter thinks he’s my boyfriend; he could be a bully or a boss, someone you used to know.
 The point is, he’s someone who has scared you.”

-“It starts conversation,” Till said.
-“The best part about Angry Pig is that people have reacted to him.
+“It starts conversation.
+The best part about Angry Pig is that people have reacted to him.
 I think that is what makes art.”

-Till also spent a month this summer studying Czech language and culture in the Summer School of Slavonic Languages, an international summer school in Olomouc in the Czech Republic .
+Kate also spent a month this summer studying Czech language and culture in the Summer School of Slavonic Languages, an international summer school in Olomouc in the Czech Republic .

-At Mount Mercy, Till works at the Info Desk and at the switchboard, is a Lower Campus RA, a member of the volleyball team, president of the art club, and she participates in the drama club.
+At Mount Mercy, Kate works at the Info Desk and at the switchboard, is a Lower Campus RA, a member of the volleyball team, president of the art club, and she participates in the drama club.

-"I love my volleyball team," said Till.
+"I love my volleyball team," she said.
 She compared the team to a sorority of sorts, as it is an instant group of friends to be around.

-This Student Profile was written by Maddy Jones, Co-Editor, and was originally published in the Mount Mercy Times during the 2013-14 academic year.
+This student profile was written by Maddy Jones, co-editor, and was originally published in the Mount Mercy Times during the 2013-14 academic year.